 2800 S. Kinnickinnic Ave.

-This swanky, recently renovated East Side establishment captures all the comforts of a trendy supper club – slight twists on classic cocktails, a dimly lit windowless room, dressed-up servers – but rather than relish trays and copious amounts of meat, live jazz music (played Thursday and Saturday nights) is dished out for sustenance.
+This swanky, recently renovated East Side establishment captures all the comforts of a trendy supper club – slight twists on classic cocktails, a dimly lit windowless room, dressed-up servers – but rather than relish trays and copious amounts of meat, live jazz music is dished out for sustenance.

 2423 N. Murray Ave.